Welcome to the Scrawl-canvas Library

-- <canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to sub-optimal graphic displays.
+- <canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to ugly results.

-- Events work on the canvas, not on the artefacts within the canvas - we cannot use artefacts as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).
+- Events work on the canvas, not on the graphical objects within the canvas - we cannot use those objects as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).

-- Tracking a user's interaction with the various parts of a canvas display is particularly difficult.
+- Tracking a user's interaction with the various parts of a canvas display, for analytics and research on web page performance, is particularly difficult.

-- We cannot save and share artefacts and effects; each canvas display is tightly coupled to the code that defines the display.
+- We cannot easily save and share displays, effects and animations; each <canvas> element's output is tightly coupled to the code that defines that output.